magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-priv.md

 *	[Considerations for public content](#config-cache-public)

 ## Public and private content {#config-cache-priv-over}
-Almost every page in Magento contains personal or sensitive information that should be delivered to only one specific user.
+Many Magento pages contain personal or sensitive information that should be delivered to only one specific user.
 To enable you to deliver private content in a public page, we define two broad types of content:

 *	*Public*, which can display to many customers.